anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 {{RFC7030}} for the infrastructure side, while the IED must only support one of the two.

-## Electric vehicle charging infrastructure
+## Electric Vehicle Charging Infrastructure

 For electric vehicle charging infrastructure, protocols have been defined for the interaction between the electric vehicle and the